Should you cancel your annual SEO budget to mitigate potential cash flow issues?

 When P&G’s retailers started cutting their orders and inventories piled up, P&G made a strategic decision to invest money where their competitors were slashing.

-Instead of shutting down it’s marketing efforts to cut costs, the company actively invested in a new marketing channel they knew would reach its target market – radio.
+Instead of shutting down its social media and marketing efforts to cut costs, the company actively invested in a new marketing channel they knew would reach its target market – radio.

 One of these tactics involved sponsoring daily radio serials aimed at homemakers, the company’s core market.
 In 1933 P&G debuted its first serial, Oxydol’s Own Ma Perkins, and homemakers quickly fell in love.

-The program was so successful that P&G started cranking out similar programs to support its other brands, and by 1939, the company was producing 21 of these so-called “soap operas.”
+The program was so successful that P&G started cranking out similar programs to help its other brands, and by 1939, the company was producing 21 of these so-called “soap operas.”

 Fast forward, and P&G not only survives the Great Depression but goes on to capture wide swaths of market share.